 The charity you helped should acknowledge your volunteer time.
-However, our Project Leaders will be happy to sign your attendance form if you bring it to projects.
+However, our Project Leaders will sign your attendance form if you bring it to projects.

 What are Hands On Orlando’s challenges?

 Funding is our greatest challenge.
-The vast majority of people don't realize that it costs us money to provide projects: tools and supplies, leadership and technology required to support people and groups that want to volunteer.
 Also, the social-services segment of the non-profit sector generally does a poor job of retaining and passing along institutional knowledge.
-We also must constantly rebuild relationships because of their high staff turnover.
+We must rebuild relationships due to high staff turnover at third-party charities.

 What is Hands On Orlando's service area?

-Our volunteers have come from across Central Florida, all 50 States and over 60 countries.
-Almost of our volunteer projects occur in Orange, Seminole and Osceola counties.
+Volunteers have come from across Central Florida, all 50 States, Puerto Rico and over 60 countries.
+Almost all projects occur in Orange, Seminole and Osceola counties.

 Is Hands On Orlando a major charity in Central Florida?